CorniiDog/lightning_parser_lib/README.md

         "min_lightning_points": 100,  # The minimum number of points to pass the system as a "lightning strike" "max_lightning_time_threshold": 0.3,  # Max number of seconds between points "max_lightning_duration": 30, # Max seconds that define an entire lightning strike.
 This is essentially a "time window" for all of the points to fill the region that determines a "lightning strike"

-        # Combining intercepting lightning strike data filtering
-        "combine_strikes_with_intercepting_times": True, # Set to true to ensure that strikes with intercepting times get combined.
-        "intercepting_times_extension_buffer": 0.6, # Number of seconds of additional overlap to allow an additional strike to be involved
-        "intercepting_times_extension_max_distance": 100000, # The max distance between the start point of one lightning strike and at least one from the entirety of another lightning strike's points

         # Caching
         "cache_results": True, # Set to true to cache results "max_cache_life_days": 7 # The number of days to save a cache }

     bucketed_strikes_indices, bucketed_lightning_correlations = config_and_parser.bucket_dataframe_lightnings(events, config=lightning_configuration, params=params)

     # Example: To get a Pandas DataFrame of the first strike in the list, you do: